betancourt-ncs/Taskly-/README.md

-Taskly: The CLI Task Tracker
+## Taskly: The CLI Task Tracker

 A simple command line task manager built with Python.
 Add, update, delete, and track the status of your tasks, all stored locally in a JSON file.

-Requirements
+# Requirements:

 Python 3

-Setup
+# Setup
-1. Clone or download the project
+1. Clone or download the project:

 git clone https://github.com/betancourt-ncs/taskly.git

 cd taskly

-2. Create a terminal alias so you can run taskly from anywhere
+2. Create a terminal alias so you can run taskly from anywhere:

 echo 'alias taskly="python3 /full/path/to/main.py"' >> ~/.zshrc